ethinethin/DDO-1/assembler/MANUAL.md

 `PAD` and `PPD` (page pad) are used to pad zeroes. `PAD` is given a number, to specify how many zeroes are padded, while `PPD` stands alone and means "pad to the next page."
 For example:

     START 0         ; Start at memory location 0 (memory location 0 of page 0)
-    PAD 100         ; pad with 100 zeroes
+    PAD 100         ; pad with 100 zeroes (memory locations 0-99)
-    CLA             ; this instruction is in memory location 101 PPD             ; pad until the next page
-    CLA             ; this instruction is in memory location 2048
+    CLA             ; this instruction is in memory location 100 PPD             ; pad with zeroes until the next page CLA             ; this instruction is in memory location 2048

 ### Labels